MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 // Prints "I hope the weather is nice near you."

 greet(person: ["location": "Cupertino"])
-// Prints "No name is applied, nothing will be called after this return underneth"
+// Prints "No name is applied, nothing will be called after this return underneath"

 greet(person: ["name": "Jane", "location": "Cupertino"])
 // Prints "Hello Jane!"
 // Prints "I hope the weather is nice in Cupertino."

 greet(person: [:])
-// Print "No name is applied, nothing will be called after this return underneth"
+// Print "No name is applied, nothing will be called after this return underneath"
 ```

 ### Error Handling: